-The game is played with 32 dominoes making 16 pairs, yet the tricky part to the unfamiliar eye is that only 24 look identical.
-The dealer and each player are given four dominoes, regularly called tiles to start a round of Pai Gow.
+The game is played with 32 dominoes making 16 pairs.
+The tricky part to the unfamiliar eye is that only 24 look identical.
+The dealer and each player are given four dominoes, regularly called tiles, to start a round of pai gow.
 Casino patrons have the opportunity to rotate between player and banker depending on casino rules.

 Players separate their tiles to make one low and one high hand.
 Player and dealer hands are compared, and points are tallied.
-Like Baccarat, points are the sum of the tile values where only the second digit (if ten or greater) matters.
+As in baccarat, points are the sum of the tile values where only the second digit (if ten or greater) matters.
 For example, five plus five equals zero points.